The Complete History of

 Baptisms of Tricia Tomlinson and Chris Jackson, 2008

-The church family at Clayton Gospel Hall is humbly continuing to be used by the Lord to minister to the surrounding community.
+The church family at Clayton Gospel Hall is continuing to seek to minister the love of God to the surrounding community.
 From 2008, we have adopted the mission statement ‘others’ because we seek to reach and to serve "others" until Christ’s return.

 Many members of our church family are also involved with neighbouring Clayton_Estate_Community_Action_Group, with whom we frquently work in conjunction and together we help to organise and support community events as part of Clayton_Umbrella_Partnership, most notably the village's annual Summer Funday and 2012's 'Pride of Clayton' award ceremony.